S24-Capstone-Distributed/General-4020/Distributed Trade Service/group-t1/challenges.md

 - The distributed nature of the server components increases the complexity of detecting and recovering from failures.

 **Approach:**
-- **Hazelcast Integration:** Implement a distributed set with Hazelcast to monitor all service nodes and their availability, enhancing the system's ability to detect and manage node status dynamically.
+- **Hazelcast Integration:** Use Hazelcast to monitor all service nodes and their availability, enhancing the system's ability to detect and manage node status dynamically.
+Utilize Hazelcast’s event listeners to keep track of available nodes, ensuring the system remains robust against node failures
-- **MongoDB Replica Sets:** Utilize MongoDB’s replica sets to provide automated recovery mechanisms, ensuring data redundancy and failover capabilities.
-- **Dynamic Gateway Rerouting:** Enhance the Gateway to dynamically detect node failures and reroute messages, minimizing disruption to data flow and maintaining consistent service delivery.
+- **Dynamic Gateway Rerouting:** Enhance the Gateway to dynamically detect node failures and reroute the client to the appropriate blotter service node, minimizing disruption to data flow and maintaining consistent service delivery.

 ## 2. Autoscaling